naominitel/RustLex/README.md

 More complex regular expression definition examples can be found in [a more complex example](tests/complex.rs).
 It is worth noting that:
-* characters (standalone or in character class) and strings have to be quoted as in rust or C (simple quote for character, double quote for strings)
+* characters (standalone or in character class) and strings have to be quoted as in Rust or C (simple quote for character, double quote for strings)
 * an expression definition can be "called" by its identifier in another expression

-#### Using a lexer
+## Using a lexer

-The lexer will read characters from a standard rust `Reader` and implement a `Token` `iterator`.
+The lexer will read characters from a standard Rust `Reader` and implement a `Token` `iterator`.

 ```rust